 Learn more about our efficient window products

 Sash windows are typically made up of two or more panels that slide vertically over each other within the frame.
 They are a popular choice for traditional homes and are often found in Georgian, Victorian, and Edwardian properties.
-Sash windows can be made of wood, uPVC, or aluminium, and they offer excellent ventilation and a classic look.
+Sash windows can be made of wood, uPVC windows, or aluminium, and they offer excellent ventilation and a classic look.
 Modern sash windows use double-glazed glass and insulated frames to provide excellent thermal efficiency too.

 Casement windows, on the other hand, have a hinge fixed on one side of the window frame and swing open outwards like a door.
 They are often seen in modern homes, and they can be made of wood, uPVC, or aluminium.
 Casement windows are easy to operate and provide excellent ventilation, making them a popular choice for kitchens and bathrooms.